A gym owner wants to know if the gym has similar numbers of membe... | Channels for Pearson+

 Multiple Choice

 A gym owner wants to know if the gym has similar numbers of members across different age groups.
 The table shows the distribution of ages for members from a random survey.
-Find the x2 statistic to test the claim that the gym has equal numbers of members of all age ranges.
+Does this data set fit the criteria for a G.O.F. test?

 A